learn-co-students/fewpjs-js-fundamentals-arithmetic-lab-old-seattle-web-career-012819/README.md

 ## Introduction

-We're going to discuss a number of the common operators and objects you'll use to perform arithmetic operations in JavaScript.
+We're going to discuss a number of the common operators and objects we'll use to perform arithmetic operations in JavaScript.

-In your browser's JavaScript console, test out all of the examples in this lesson.
+In the browser's JavaScript console, we can test out all of the examples in this lesson.
-Remember that we can't redeclare variables previously declared with `const` or `let`, so you may have to refresh the page (which wipes away all declared variables) or choose different variable names than those in the examples.
+Remember that we can't redeclare variables previously declared with `const` or `let`, so the page may have to be refreshed (which wipes away all declared variables) or different variable names can be chosen than those in the examples.

 ## Objectives